 Bob: I'm fond of all the music through Evangelion (I love the music that plays as the lights go out all over Japan) but here it seems such a specific thing.
 You don't just copy even the most obscure Bond themes without it meaning something.
 Well, FRWL was the movie that introduced Blofeld to the movie universe, there as the unseen/off camera cat stroking mastermind of SPECTRE.
 He's clearly in the same line of mysterious shadowy villains that Gendo and SEELE is a part of (even the name of the group is very Bond like).
 There's plenty of Bond influence in the title sequence (FRWL is where we first got the naked-bond-girl credits), and in previous episodes (Ritsuko out of the water in bathing suit).
 One thing is that the presence of Bond, particularly at a time when that franchise was rediscovering itself (GoldenEye was around the same time, trying to update itself from the end of the USSR), really reasserts some of the subtext of conservative militarist politics in the show.

 me: Yeah, funny how cocky Misato is in ordering everyone from other organizations around.
-A theme that's to be replayed (we see it on the first episode too) until it's eventually sort of subverted, we she begins to doubt who's pulling the strings and for what purpose.
+A theme that's to be replayed (we see it on the first episode too) until it's eventually sort of subverted, when she begins to doubt who's pulling the strings and for what purpose.

 Bob: Right.
 That's something you don't see in Bond usually.
 That lack of moral certainty.
 It wouldn't really come in until the new ones, and the new shadowy organization that's bent on corrupting agents.
 That puts NGE at a cultural crossroads of where we look for evil in our entertainment, along with the Matrix, the Prequels, LOST.
 We no longer have it in strict binary terms anymore.
 It's returning to the days of Dr. Mabuse and hidden conspiracies.